Thai Massage versus Thai Yoga Massage – what’s in a name?

 For the purposes of this article I am referring to the physically active yoga which is commonly known as hatha yoga, not to karma, jnana or bhakti yoga.

-In Thai Massage, the receiver is passive, whereas a yoga practitioner is active.
+In Thai Massage, the receiver is passive, whereas in yoga, the practitioner is active.
+There is no passive element in yoga.
 This gives us a clue already.
 Let’s look at some scenarios where Thai Massage is the better choice:

 - Let’s say there is a sick, hurting or partially disabled person.
 In this case Thai Massage is the right choice.
 Clients do not need their own strength, they do not need to know the yoga system.
 They don’t have to do anything except rely on the expertise of the therapist.

 - Yoga is a long term system.
 I is not a quick fix solution.
 Thai Massage however can deliver instant results and is better for relieving acute conditions.